 'People are staying connected and encouraging one another' – Reverend Alison Gallagher

-Speaking to Donegal Live for the second 'Faith Feature', Reverend Gallagher said: “I don't have an answer to why this is happening.
+Speaking to Donegal Live for the second 'Faith Feature' from her home in Moville, Reverend Gallagher said: “I don't have an answer to why this is happening.

 With her congregation largely in lockdown, Alison has embraced WhatsApp as a way of connecting with her flock.